 Lindsay Rudolph is a licensed Clinical Social Worker in the state of Pennsylvania.
 She completed her undergraduate studies at Indiana University in Bloomington, IN where she received a B.A. in Psychology.
-Lindsay went on to complete her masters in Clinical Social Work at the University of Pittsburgh.
+Lindsay went on to complete her Masters in Clinical Social Work at the University of Pittsburgh.
 She has thirteen years experience working in the mental health field, ten of which have been as a Masters level therapist.
-Throughout Lindsay’s career she has treated patients in a variety of settings including partial hospital and acute hospital programs, residential treatment facilities and public school systems.
-Her experience lies primarily with children, adolescents, transition age youth and their families.
+Throughout Lindsay’s career, she has treated patients in a variety of settings including partial hospital and acute hospital programs, residential treatment facilities, and public school systems.
+Her experience lies primarily with children, adolescents, transition-age youth and their families.
 She is adept at facilitating individual, group and family therapy.

 Gina Burke is a licensed Clinical Social Worker in the state of Pennsylvania.
 She completed her undergraduate and graduate degrees in Social Work at the University in Pittsburgh.
-She has eight years experience working in the mental health field while in a school setting.
+She has eight years of experience working in the mental health field while in a school setting.
 Gina has worked in acute and partial hospital programs, providing emotional and behavioral support to adolescents and their families during crisis situations.

 Gina will work with you and your child to provide you with effective interventions to meet your treatment goals.
-Gina has experience in individual, group, and family therapy, and will tailor treatment to meet your family's needs
+Gina has experience in individual, group, and family therapy, and will tailor treatment to meet your family's needs.

 Stephanie Chuirazzi is a Licensed Professional Counselor in the state of Pennsylvania, receiving her M.A. in Counseling from Geneva College in 2015.
 Stephanie decided to switch careers and pursue a counseling degree after raising her three sons.
 Her early career involved non-profit management to help individuals with disabilities and she received her B.A. from Miami University in Oxford, Ohio and a Master’s degree from The Ohio State University in Public Administration.